 Each unexcused absence will deduct 5% from your final grade.
-If you have five or more unexcused absences, you risk failing the course.
+If you have three or more unexcused absences, you risk failing the course.

 Be on time to class.
 If you're more than fifteen minutes late, or if you leave early (without my clearance), it will count as an unexcused absence.

 Laptops must be closed while your fellow students are presenting work.
 You're otherwise welcome to use laptops in class, but only to follow along with the in-class tutorials and to take notes.